-Name:
+Name: \\\\\

+Campus: \\\\\

-Campus: Date Record Opened:
+Date Record Opened: \\\\\

-approved staff de annual update.
-T certification hour velopment action of the complete results will be determined that you rill be kept by the staff member 30-hour initial certification a be documented in Eduphoria pus principal based upon Statyour certificates which support s well as for the 6-hour Approval of G/T e Plan guidelines.
-It is
+INSTRUCTIONS: All verifying documentation will be kept by the staff member for attendance at approved staff development activities for both the 30-hour initial certification as well as for the 6-hour annual update.
+The complete record should also be documented in Eduphoria.
+Approval of G/T certification hours will be determined by the campus principal based upon State Plan guidelines.
+It is strongly recommended that you keep a copy of your certificates which support the hours summarized below.

 For attendance at training offered outside of LPISD which is not delivered by a state approved provider of G/T credit for staff development hours, approval must be obtained in advance if the staff development will be used to meet G/T staff development requirements.
 Certificates documenting training attended without prior approval must specifically document the state approved provider number as well as the G/T credit hours and the strand for which the credit has been granted.

-PHASE ONE : 30-Hour Minimum Certif ication
+PHASE ON E: 30-Hour Minimum Certification

-1 Topics Nature and Needs Hours Required in strand Hours of Credit in strand GIFTED AND TALE ENTED CERTIFICATION
+Topics Hours Required in strand Hours of Credit in strand GIFTED AND TALENTED CERTIFICATION

+1. Nature and Needs 6

-Assessment 6 This LPISD staff meml ber has satisfied the 30-hour
+2. Assessment 6 This LPISD staff member has satisfied the 30-hour

-3. Differentiating of Curriculum and Instruction • AP Institute/Pre 18 AP (18 hrs) requirement and may cond G/T students. luct the instruction of identified
+3. Differentiating of Curriculum and Instruction AP Institute/Pre 18 e AP (18 hrs) requirement and may conduct the instruction of identifi G/T students.

-•

-• Principal Campus
+• / Principal Campus

-Total for Strand: Date
+• Total for Strand: Date

-To otal Initial G/T Hours
+Total Initial G/T Hours

-ds and/or Asse essment Hours we 6-Hour Annual Update are not completed as part of P focus for the Annual Update
+PHASE TWO: 6-Hour Annual Update (If Nature and Needs and/or Assessment Hours were not completed as part of PHASE ONE under previous guidelines, these should become the focus for the Annual Update requirement.)
+School Year

-School Year opic(s) Number of Hours Approval:

-Campus Principal